DAVID GREENE, HOST:

 (SOUNDBITE OF MUSIC)

 GREENE: A Massachusetts-based company called A123 Systems could be purchased today by a Chinese firm, that is if a bankruptcy judge signs off on the deal.
 A123 makes batteries for electric cars, among other things.
 Before it declared bankruptcy, the company got a lot of federal stimulus money, some $100 million to build a factory and do research.
 Even though a Chinese company bid twice as much is the nearest American competitor to take over A123, some members of Congress don't like the idea of a Chinese firm benefiting after U.S. taxpayers invested.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.